-But there is an easy way.
+However, there is an easy way!
 If you’re not down with the frigid trend of cryotherapy tanks, over a decade’s worth of research points to the mental and physical benefits of lowering your bath nozzle below 70 degrees Fahrenheit.
 You can experience the mental and physical benefits of cold therapy with a two- to three-minute icy shower.

-The practice has also been dubbed “The Scottish Shower” and “The James Bond Shower” (in the original Ian Fleming books, 007 staring his showers at a scalding temperature then lowering it to freezing), but cold therapy has been around for centuries; the father of medicine, Hippocrates, used cold water in treating serious illnesses.
+The practice has also been dubbed “The Scottish Shower” and “The James Bond Shower” (in the original Ian Fleming books, 007 starts his showers at a scalding temperature then lowers it to freezing), but cold therapy has been around for centuries.
+The father of medicine, Hippocrates, used cold water in treating serious illnesses.
 In the modern era, cold therapy has been associated with boosting mental dexterity and decreasing anxiety and depression.

 What Does a Cold Shower Do to the Body?

 Dutch athlete Wim Hof scored the famous nickname “Iceman” for withstanding extreme (we mean extreme) cold, which he attributes to his breath and mental control.
-The dude has his own empire now: the Wim Hof Method, which is centered around cold therapy.
+He practically has his own empire now: The Wim Hof Method, which is centered around cold therapy.

 Does It Have to Be 100% Cold Water?

-Meanwhile, the one-two punch of both routine hot-to-cold showers and regular exercise cut sickness absence by over 50 percent.
+Meanwhile, the one-two punch of both routine hot-to-cold showers and regular exercise cut sickness absence by over 50%.

 Do You Get Used to the Cold?

-It is 100-percent not a myth that cold showers suck during the 30 seconds to three minutes they’re happening.
-However, step out of the bathroom and you’ll feel a perceived increase in energy level.
+It is 100% not a myth that cold showers suck during the 30 seconds to three minutes they’re happening.
+However, step out of the bathroom, and you’ll feel a perceived increase in energy level.
 Subjects in the aforementioned study compared it to a boost of caffeine.

 This is all mental, of course, which is another reason you should be taking cold showers.

-How Does Cold Water Make By Brain Stronger?
+How Does Cold Water Make My Brain Stronger?

-Take a two- to -three-minute cold shower below 68 degrees Fahrenheit.
+Try taking a two- to three-minute cold shower below 68 degrees Fahrenheit.
 “Cold showers seem like a good way to exercise self-control,” Dr. Roy Baumeister, a professor of psychology and head of the social psychology graduate program at Florida State University, tells The Manual.
 “Doing this regularly will improve your self-control in other domains.
 Cold showers build character.”

 Another study that focused specifically on the use of cold water for the treatment of depression suggests that exposure to cold activates our sympathetic nervous system and increases the levels of beta-endorphin and noradrenaline.
 “Additionally, due to the high density of cold receptors in the skin, a cold shower is expected to send an overwhelming amount of electrical impulses from peripheral nerve endings to the brain, which could result in an anti-depressive effect,” say researchers.